samsonajulor/smart_contracts/README.md

 - Compile the contract(s) with either of these commands `npx truffle compile`
 `npx truffle compile --all`
-`npx truffle compile ./<file path>`
+`npx truffle compile ./{file path}`

-- Copy the resulting JSON abi from the ./build/contracts dir into the client/<appName>/src/contract/<nameOfContract>.json
+- Copy the resulting JSON abi from the ./build/contracts dir into the client/{appName}/src/contract/{nameOfContract}.json
-  #### PS: replace texts in <>.
+  #### PS: replace texts in {}.

-- In another terminal, cd into the clients/ballot or client/<anyOtherAppCreated> dir
+- In another terminal, cd into the clients/ballot or client/{anyOtherAppCreated} dir
 - Run `npm install` to install dependencies.
 - Run `npm start`
-- view the dApp in localhost:<port>.
+- view the dApp in localhost:{port}.
   #### port is usually 3000